PiervitoCreanza/IS24-AM02/README.md

 ## Future Scope

-The project is poised for adaptation to Apple's xrOS, suggesting plans for expanded compatibility and potential new features for the visionOS environment.
+The project is poised for adaptation to Apple's visionOS, suggesting plans for expanded compatibility and potential new features for the visionOS environment.

 ## Legal